z-l-shi/z-l-shi.github.io/_pages/journals.md

 {% for i in yearArray %}
 ### {{i}}
 <table>
-{% for post in site.conferences reversed %}
+{% for post in site.journals reversed %}
   {% if post.year == i %}
   <tr>{% include publication.html %}</tr>
   {% endif %}